-When you need to view your FBI criminal history for any reason, such as to fulfill an adoption requirement or to ensure a record is sealed, IdentoGO is an approved FBI Channeler with convenient locations capable of accepting ink card fingerprints or capturing live scan fingerprints for secure transmission to the FBI.
-Our professionally trained Enrollment Agents, and leading-edge technology, ensures that you receive quality service and prompt submission of your request.
+There are many reasons you may want to view your FBI criminal history, such as to fulfill an adoption requirement, to ensure a record is sealed or make sure that what is contained in the record is correct and accurate.
+IdentoGO Centers are an approved FBI Channeler with convenient locations capable of accepting ink card fingerprints or capturing live scan fingerprints for secure transmission to the FBI.
+Our professionally trained Enrollment Agents ensure that you receive quality service and prompt submission of your request.

-Get your FBI Criminal History Report for only $45 and feel more confident in what employers, adoption firms and/or law enforcement agencies can see tomorrow.
-By using IdentoGO Centers, you can now obtain your FBI Criminal History Report within 2-3 days of being fingerprinted, rather than waiting 6-8 weeks.
+Get your FBI Criminal History Report for only $45 and know what prospective employers, adoption firms and/or law enforcement agencies would receive.
+By using IdentoGO Centers, you can obtain a copy of your FBI Criminal History Report within 2-3 days of being fingerprinted, rather than waiting 6-8 weeks.
 Make your appointment today!

 What is an FBI Criminal History Report?

 IdentoGO Centers provide a fast, convenient way to request your FBI Criminal History Report or "rap sheet,” summarizing felony criminal arrest and conviction records submitted from all 50 states and the District of Columbia to the FBI.
 This report can be requested either by submitting fingerprints electronically from an IdentoGO Center offering this service, or by submitting hard fingerprint cards to our IdentoGO card scan facility.
 Each location is staffed with professionally trained Enrollment Agents using highly secure and state-of-the-art technology to ensure that you receive the best quality service.